douglasbrandao/anki-sentence-maker/README.md

 ## Getting started

-1. cd to the directory where requirements.txt is located and run
+1. Go to the directory where requirements.txt is located and run

    `pip install -r requirements.txt`

 2. After install all the packages, we can run the main.py file

    `python3 main.py`

 3. The program will ask you the words you would like to look it up (The delimiter that it is used is comma)

    > Example: run, mouse, a means to an end

 4. The script will try find these words and it is going to save into the root folder in the format below

    `sentences-25-04-2020.csv`

 5. And that is it.
 You can import in your Anki using the csv file.